-In 2012, the Tehachapi-Cummings County Water District delivered imported State Project Water directly from its surface facilities for use within the Tehachapi Basin in the following quantities: for agricultural use 631 acre feet, for municipal/industrial use 271 acre feet and for artificial replenishment 279 acre feet.
+In 2013, the Tehachapi-Cummings County Water District delivered imported State Project Water directly from its surface facilities for use within the Tehachapi Basin in the following quantities: for agricultural use 675 acre feet, for municipal/industrial use 419 acre feet and for artificial replenishment 829 acre feet.
 Return flows from imported State Project Water are shown in Figure 5.

 Resolution 20-11 was adopted by the Board of Directors on December 21, 2011.
 This resolution amended the rules and regulations for the sale, use and distribution of water by adopting a new form of Term M&I Agreement for recharge water customers.
 The four new elements of this Term M&I Agreement include: A 10-year term with an evergreen provision, which provides a water supply assurance to the water purveyors so they are able to approve development projects and water supply assessments.
 The contract will have an ultimate termination date of December 31, 2039, concurrent with the expiration of the State Water Project contract; Establishes banked water reserve accounts.
 Water purveyors are being asked to put a five-year water supply in the ground, which would be equal to a five-year imported water requirement.
-This can be accumulated over a 10-year period; This agreement also limits the amount of imported water that the District is committed to furnish, by the amounts shown in the Tehachapi Regional Urban Water Management Plan for 2040; and This agreement also reiterates the District's policy to meet the present and future needs of its Term M&I Agreement customers from the District's State Water Project water supply.
+This can be accumulated over a 10-year period; This agreement also limits the amount of imported water that the District is committed to furnish, by the amounts shown in the Tehachapi Regional Urban Water Management Plan for 2040; and This agreement also reiterates the District's State Water Project water supply.